sidelsky/inchbald.dev/public/wp-content/plugins/add-to-any/README.txt

 = Why do share links route through AddToAny? =

-Since 2006, AddToAny is trusted across the web to always route to each service's current endpoint.
-This routing enables publisher customization, visitor personalization, and keeps the AddToAny plugin remarkably lightweight without the need for constant plugin updates.
+AddToAny routing enables publisher customization, visitor personalization, and keeps the AddToAny plugin remarkably lightweight without the need for constant plugin updates.
 In AddToAny menus, visitors see the services they actually use.
 On mobile, AddToAny presents the choice of sharing to a service's native app or mobile site and the preference is used on the next share.
-Publishers take advantage of AddToAny services such as <a href="https://www.addtoany.com/buttons/customize/wordpress/email_template">email templates</a>, <a href="https://www.addtoany.com/buttons/customize/wordpress/twitter_message">Twitter templates</a>, <a href="https://www.addtoany.com/buttons/customize/wordpress/link_tracking">URL shortener & parameters</a>, and more.
+Publishers take advantage of AddToAny services such as <a href="https://www.addtoany.com/buttons/customize/wordpress/email_template">email templates</a>, <a href="https://www.addtoany.com/buttons/customize/wordpress/twitter_message">Twitter templates</a>, <a href="https://www.addtoany.com/buttons/customize/wordpress/templates">custom parameters</a>, <a href="https://www.addtoany.com/buttons/customize/wordpress/link_tracking">URL shorteners</a>, localization, and more.
 Just as service icons change, service endpoints change too, and AddToAny is updated daily to reflect service endpoint and API changes.

 = Where are buttons such as Instagram, YouTube, Snapchat? =